kyma-project/telemetry-manager/docs/user/04-metrics.md

 8. As specified in your `MetricPipeline` resource, the gateway sends the data to observability systems inside the Kyma cluster.
 If authentication has been set up, the backend can also run outside the cluster.
 9. You can analyze the metric data with your preferred backend system.

-### Metric Gateway

-In a Kyma cluster, the metric gateway is the central component to which all components can send their individual metrics.
-The gateway collects, enriches, and dispatches the data to the configured backend.
-For more information, see [Telemetry Gateways](./gateways.md).

-### Metric Agent

-If a MetricPipeline configures a feature in the `input` section, an additional DaemonSet is deployed acting as an agent.
-The agent is also based on an [OTel Collector](https://opentelemetry.io/docs/collector/) and encompasses the collection and conversion of Prometheus-based metrics.
-Hereby, the workload puts a `prometheus.io/scrape` annotation on the specification of the Pod or service, and the agent collects it.
-The agent sends all data in OTLP to the central gateway.

 ### Telemetry Manager

 The MetricPipeline resource is watched by Telemetry Manager, which is responsible for generating the custom parts of the OTel Collector configuration.